Visiting the Grave of Richard III in Leicester: History, Legacy, and a Remarkable Memorial

 If you find yourself exploring the heart of England, a stop in Leicester offers an unforgettable journey into British royal history.
-One of the most captivating sites in the city is the final resting place of King Richard III, the last Plantagenet king of England.
-His story—once lost to time—now draws visitors from all over the world to Leicester Cathedral, where his beautifully crafted grave lies.
+One of the most captivating sites in the city is the final resting place of King Richard III – the grave of Richard III – the last Plantagenet king of England.
+His story, once lost to time, now draws visitors from all over the world to Leicester Cathedral, where his beautifully crafted grave lies.

 The Remarkable Discovery of a Lost King